-Because of school closures from COVID-19, Texas received approval from the U.S. Department of Agriculture to provide more than $1 billion in pandemic food benefits to families with children that have temporarily lost access to free or reduced-price school meals.
+Because of school closures from COVID-19 during the 2019-2020 school year, Texas received approval from the U.S. Department of Agriculture to provide more than $1 billion in pandemic food benefits to families with children that temporarily lost access to free or reduced-price school meals.

 Pandemic Electronic Benefit Transfer (P-EBT) provides eligible families with a one-time payment for each child who previously received free or reduced-price meals.
 P-EBT works the same way Supplemental Nutrition Assistance Program (SNAP) benefits do and will help families get the food they need during the current pandemic.
 P-EBT will be administered by the Texas Health and Human Services Commission, Texas Department of Agriculture and Texas Education Agency.
-The application for P-EBT will be open until August 21, 2020.
+The application for P-EBT for the 2019-20 school year closed August 21, 2020.

 To learn about eligibility and how to apply, see the FAQ below: